The 1899/1900 FN Browning

 The Model of 1899

-The Model 1899 is a striker-fired weapon which consists of a frame with a barrel screwed into it, a slide, and a breech block.
+The Model 1899 is a striker-fired weapon which consists of a frame with a barrel screwed into it, a slide, and a separate breech block.
 It was the first pistol ever to have a reciprocating slide as opposed to a reciprocating breech block or bolt.
 The slide fits onto the frame from the front, while the breech block is inserted from the rear; the two are joined by two large screws.
 The lower front portion of the slide completely surrounds the barrel, behind which is the attached breech block, slotted into the rear of the frame.
 The upper portion of the slide consists of a tunnel enclosing the recoil spring, which does double duty as the striker spring.
 There is an ejection port on the right side of the frame.
-The ejector is a piece of spring steel with a hook on the end.
-The upper end of the lever that works the striker serves as a cocking indicator, which blocks the sight picture when the gun is not cocked.
-Hence, it is possible to determine visually, or by feel, if the gun is cocked.
+The extractor is a piece of spring steel with a hook on the end.

-The gun features a stirrup-shaped connector bar, the two sides of which run from the trigger to the sear on either side of the magazine.
+The gun features a stirrup-shaped transfer bar, the two sides of which run from the trigger to the sear on either side of the magazine.
 The sear is tensioned by a leaf spring in the grip of the gun, behind the magazine.
 The manual safety blocks the sear and locks the trigger.
-The safety lever also serves to lock the slide open if engaged when the slide is all the way to the rear.
+There is no provision for locking the slide open for cleaning.
 Due to the weight of the slide and breech block, the gun has remarkably little felt recoil.
 Its fixed barrel and precision manufacture (à la FN) make it extremely accurate.

-One of the distinctive features of these pistols is the reinforced area of the frame above the trigger guard, which is made of thicker steel.
+One of the distinctive features of these pistols is the reinforced area of the frame above the trigger guard, which is made of thicker steel than the rest of the frame.
 On the Model 1899, this area extends just beyond the middle of the trigger guard (to the top front of the trigger itself), and the rear line of this reinforced area slants toward the front of the gun.
-The reinforced area of the frame is marked on the left side Breveté S.G.D.G. (indicating the gun is patented), and is stamped with an oval cartouche featuring an image of the gun with a small FN monogram beneath it.
-Some early safety levers have a round grip area with three concentric circles.
+This reinforced area of the frame is marked on the left side Breveté S.G.D.G. (indicating the gun is patented), and is stamped with an oval cartouche featuring an image of the gun with a small FN monogram beneath it.
+Some early safety levers have a round grip area with three concentric circles, while others are checkered.
 There are no markings to indicate which position is ‘Fire’ and which is ‘Safe.’

 The hard rubber grip plates feature an oval cartouche at the top with a picture of the gun and the FN monogram.
 Beneath the oval, the grip plates are checkered.
 The grip plates are quite thin and small, leaving several millimeters of steel grip area on the sides.
 There is 4 or 5 millimeters of metal grip uncovered beneath the bottom of the grip plates.
 The grip plates are held on by a large round plate in the rear with a threaded stud protruding through the grip plate onto which is screwed a slotted nut.